-Recently the apex court has dismissed the rape case against Rahul Gandhi and imposed a fine of Rs.
+We know the apex court has dismissed the rape case against Rahul Gandhi and imposed a fine of Rs.
 10 lakhs for filing a frivolous case without an iota of evidence.

 However, we don’t find the same happening in other Indian rape cases.
 Extortion in the name of rape complaint is very common and that is why Delhi HC in 2010 rejected quashing of a false case.
 Many women continue to misuse such laws for their benefit as most of these cases are settled for money and that encourages many to file false cases and earn some easy bucks.
 In the west, we find that the rape laws are gender neutral.
-However, in India it is not.
+However, in India, it is not.
 This section (IPC 375) starts by saying “A man is said to commit rape…….with a woman” etc. thus assuming that a man only can commit this crime and a woman can only be the victim.

-In definition of rape, this law further states that “Penetration is sufficient to constitute the sexual intercourse necessary to the offence of rape”.
+In the definition of rape, this law further states that “Penetration is sufficient to constitute the sexual intercourse necessary to the offense of rape”.
 It doesn’t specify penetration by any kind or by any specific organ and thus a woman can also be an offender under the definition of the crime (it can be penetration of external objects, fingers etc.).
 But the legal definition has kept them away by specifying ‘man’ and ‘woman’ instead of ‘person’.